Michael Teitelbaum: Ideas and scholarship

-Teitelbaum has produced an array of works on global and national demographic developments, focused on both fertility behavior and on international migration.
-His work also tackles the history of ideas about population, including insights into the political uses and repercussions of shifts in demography.

 In The Fear of Population Decline (1985), Teitelbaum and his co-author Jay M. Winter provide a cross-national discussion of political and cultural anxieties about low fertility, highlighted by British and French military defeats and the tendency of political leaders to regard sagging population growth as an obstacle to national renewal.
 Great Britain's Royal Commission on Population in 1949 asserted that "the failure of a society to reproduce itself indicates something wrong in its attitude to life, which is likely to involve other forms of decadence."